 TracksWind Farms and Atmospheric Physics (Wind Physics)

-Profile of the Wind Physics graduate:
+General profile of the Wind Farms and Atmospheric Physics graduates:

 - Ability to model and analyse the interaction between topography, atmospheric boundary layer and energy yield as well as the interaction of atmospheric boundary layer and wind farms, including wake effects

 - Ability to apply advanced flow measurement techniques, like lidar measurements, and computational fluid dynamics (CFD) tools both on engineering and fundamental research level

 - Practical knowledge of field measurements and high-performance computations

 - Mastery to perform site assessments, predictions of wind energy yield and wind farm design

 - Ability to handle large amounts of measurement and operational data with modern data-driven methods